SnickCH/InsurgencySandstormDedicatedServer/README.md

 In the future all documentation will be on GitHub on this site: https://github.com/SnickCH/InsurgencySandstormDedicatedServer
 shorten: https://git.io/Jyujj

+# Where to run the Docker Container
+You can run a VM with Ubuntu Server https://ubuntu.com/download/server This server comes with pre-installed Docker runtime (you need to select it in the installation wizard).
+Give your Server at least 30GB Storage and 4-8GB Memory.

 # How to get the image
 ```docker pull snickch/insurgencysandstormdedicatedserver```